Top 10 Things to do in Canggu, Bali, Indonesia by JetSettingFools.com

 As a fitness hot-spot, one of the top things to do in Canggu is take a yoga class.
 We found a long lineup of classes being offered – from Hatha yoga for beginners to Ashtanga classes for advanced yoga students.
 The sessions, which are often led by newly certified (or still in training) teachers, are held in quaint studios, on the beach at dawn and on rooftops at sunset.

-Top Tip: Yoga classes in Canggu cost $5-10 USD per class, but many studios offer multi-class discounts.
-You can find a list of Canggu yoga studios here
+Top Tip: Yoga classes in Canggu can cost as little as $10, and some studios offer multi-class discounts.
+Check out this list of Canggu yoga studios to find the one that suits your mood.

 Top Tip: Located just four miles north of Canggu, Tanah Lot is considered one of the top Canggu attractions.
-However, even if you are staying in Canggu, you will need transportation (rental scooter or hired driver) to visit the temple, as it is not advisable to go on foot.
 For a full-day experience, book a day tour of Bali that includes art villages, cultural experiences, a coffee farm and arrives at Tanah Lot at sunset.

 The beauty of Bali isn’t exclusive to the coast.
 In fact, some of the most beautiful places in Bali are inland and found in the off-the-beaten-path villages.
-Visitors can hire a guide (and usually negotiate for a reasonable price) who will lead the way to the top places to visit in Canggu, Bali and the area.
+Visitors can hire a guide who will lead the way to the top places to visit in Canggu and the surrounding area of Bali.
 These top-rated tours feature the best things to do around Canggu:

 • Traditional Village Sightseeing Trip (with lunch): This popular Bali tour packs it all in!
 A guide leads the way to small villages, sacred temples, a luwak coffee plantation, terraced rice fields, the Monkey Forest, a local market, the king’s palace and a waterfall.
-Read Rave Reviews!
+Read Reviews

-Top Tip: For more things to do near Canggu and the best adventures in Bali, check out the top tours and Canggu, Bali activities on Viator!
+Top Tip: For more things to do near Canggu and the best adventures in Bali, check out the top tours and activities on Viator!

 Man works in rice fields in Canggu, Bali, Indonesia

-#9 Learn To Surf On Batu Bolong, Canggu
+#9 Learn To Surf at Batu Bolong, Canggu

 Tourists learn to surf on Batu Bolong Beach in Canggu, Bali, Indonesia

 Bali is a legendary surf destination with some of the most epic surf breaks in the world.
-Riding a wave is one of the top things to do in Canggu, Indonesia, however, isn’t easy for beginners.
-Surfers with little experience should head to Batu Bolong Beach where there is a reef-protected lagoon that creates a consistent break with not-too-big swells – making conditions ideal for beginner and intermediate surfers.
+Riding a wave is one of the top things to do in Canggu, Indonesia.
+However, it isn’t easy for beginners.
+Those with little experience should head to Batu Bolong Beach.
+There is a reef-protected lagoon that creates a consistent break with gentle swells – making conditions ideal for beginner and intermediate surfers.

-Novice surfers can hire experienced coaches to give surf lessons, both basic and slightly advanced.
+Novice surfers can hire experienced coaches to give surf lessons, from basic to advanced.
 First-timer surf lessons begin on the beach, where coaches teach footwork on the board before venturing into the water where the lesson continues.

 #10 Devour Delicious Food in Canggu, Bali